daizutabi/hydraflow/docs/part3-advanced/sweep-syntax.md

 ## Numerical Ranges

-For numerical parameters, you can use range notation:
+For numerical parameters, you can use range notation with colons:

 ```yaml
 jobs: